Welko/rtvis-webgpu-tutorial/README.md

 <img src="map/vienna-satellite.png" alt="A map of Vienna, the result of task 3" height="500">

-Finally we will render something on the screen.
+Finally, we will render something on the screen.
 In this case, it will be just a simple texture.

 The first step is to load our map data, which includes four images of Vienna: satellite, streets, outdoors, and height